Visiting in Winter

 Visitor information is available in person at Headquarters (Monday through Friday from 8:00 am - 4:30 pm, except holidays) and Apgar Visitor Center (open weekends from 9:00 am - 4:30 pm), or by phone at (406) 888-7800.

 Guided Snowshoe Walks

 Search for signs of wildlife, discover the plants and animals of Glacier, and enjoy the solitude of winter during this unique experience.
-Walks will be on Saturdays and Sundays from January 13 through March 17, 2013.
+Walks will be on Saturdays and Sundays from January 11 through March 22, 2014.
 The two hour walks will depart from the Apgar Visitor Center at 10:30 a.m. and 2:00 p.m.
 Snowshoe rental is available at the Apgar Visitor Center or in the Flathead Valley adjacent to the park.
-For more information, please call 406.888.7800.
+For more information please visit our Guided Snowshoe Walk brochure or call 406-888-7800.

 Did You Know?

 In 1974, 93% of Glacier National Park was recommended as Wilderness.
 To this day, over 93% of Glacier’s backcountry is managed as Wilderness.